django-helpdesk/django-helpdesk/README.rst

 django-helpdesk - A Django powered ticket tracker for small enterprise.
 =======================================================================

-(c) Copyright 2009-11 Jutda.
+Copyright 2009-11 Jutda and Ross Poulton.
 All Rights Reserved.
 See LICENSE for details.

 django-helpdesk was formerly known as Jutda Helpdesk, named after the company who originally created it.
 As of January 2011 the name has been